 Research in Creative Writing is currently moving in new and exciting directions.
-James Sheard, a poet, and novelists Emma Henderson and Gwendoline Riley (all award-winning writers) are energetic leaders of the Creative Writing team and have established an MA in Creative Writing.
+James Sheard, a poet, and novelist Emma Henderson (all award-winning writers) are energetic leaders of the Creative Writing team and have established an MA in Creative Writing.
 Creative Writing is thus an area of research in its own right.
 An important goal is to establish a Centre for Contemporary Writing, based on interests shared between creative writers and critics.

 Professor Susan Bruce’s research in the field of medical humanities focuses on the representation of National Health Service in contemporary fiction and screen studies.
 Professor David Amigoni is presently researching Victorian scientific lives in the context of the literature and science field.
 His work explore the lives of the Darwin, Huxley and Bateson families across three generations and is writing a book organised around the entangled ideas of biological and cultural inheritance, intellectual and emotional leadership, and the environment.